mathphreak/yummy-goodness/README.md

 - Buy things with the actual CS:GO buy menu (UI: 🙂)
     - Deemphasize submenu if nothing inside is affordable
 - Buy things for each player (UI: ☹️)
+- Make players drop weapons (UI: ☹️)
 - Simulate rounds of game (UI: ☹️)
     - In each matchup, one player dies and one player gets $3000
     - This happens five times per round but skips if one player is dead

 ## TODO

-- Make players drop weapons
 - Make enemies buy things too
 - Explain some things
 - Difficulty settings